 We spent those days walking back and forth from the hospital to the hotel.
 We witnessed a lot of drunk, barefoot, incoherent, scantily clad college students on spring break, unaware of their surroundings, looking like zombies from the movie Dawn of the Dead.
 You wouldn’t believe how many of these kids we watched come into the hospital with some injury.
-Most were “dehydrated,” but others had the broken glass removed from their feet, broken arms, fistfight injuries, and so on.
+Most were “dehydrated,” but others had the broken glass removed from their feet, broken arms, fistfight injuries, etc.

-That week alone, there were two other balcony falls, one of which resulted in death.
+That week alone, there were two other balcony falls, one resulting in death.
 It was eye-opening.
 It’s easy to forget when you’re in paradise that it’s a country with different codes and regulations than the US.
 They have no height requirement for balcony railings, so most are only about two to three feet tall.
 I was afraid to go out on our hotel balcony because of it.
 I’m 5’2″, and the railing barely reached my hip.

-Our family narrowly avoided a terrible tragedy, and here is what I have learned from our experience.
+Our family narrowly avoided a tragedy, and here is what I have learned from our experience.
 If you have adult children who are going out of the country, for spring break or for study abroad, here are a few things you should know.

 10 things to do before your teen travels for spring break or study abroad